tarwn/lessthandot-hugo/blogs/content/posts/2011-05-22-manipulating-test-data-with-sed.md

 ```bash
 cat single_document.xml | sed -e 's/USERNAME/robearl/' -e 's/PASSWORD/password/' | curl <options> -d @- <web service>
 ```
-Using this technique, we avoid having to create lots of XML documents and it&#8217;s obvious what data is being passed without having to open up each document during the demonstration.
+Using this technique, we avoid having to create lots of XML documents and it's obvious what data is being passed without having to open up each document during the demonstration.

  [1]: /index.php/SysAdmins/OS/Linux/bulk-editing-with-sed